CiscoSecurity/tr-05-serverless-farsight-dnsdb/README.md

   - Maps the fetched data into appropriate CTIM entities.
   - Returns a list per each of the following CTIM entities (if any extracted):
     - `Sighting`.

+- `POST /refer/observables`
+  - Accepts a list of observables and filters out unsupported ones.
+  - Builds a search link per each supported observable to pivot back to the underlying external service and look up the observable there.
+  - Builds a browse link per each supported observable to pivot back directly to the observable page if there is one.
+  - Returns a list of those links.

 ### Supported Types of Observables